 PutFitness * Reproduce * SetDiversity * SetEnumOperators *

 Reprinted with Permission

 Reprinted With Permission From PC AI Magazine

-category, we present information about new AI products as they hit the marketplace.
+category, we present information about new Artificial Intelligence products as they hit the marketplace.
 The

 first installment provides an inside view of a genetic algorithm package from Frederick,